 Add [skip ci] to the release commit message (already in the config above).

-- Documentation: Changelog is always current
+- Documentation: the changelog is always current because it’s a byproduct, not a chore